Use Case

 Finding the best hooks and quotes in a long video means rewatching the entire thing

-Use AI summaries to identify the key moments and strongest arguments in your video, then search the transcript for specific phrases.
+Use AI summaries to spot the key moments and strongest arguments in your video, then search the transcript for specific phrases.
 Tap the timestamp to hear the delivery and decide if it works for a short-form clip.
 You can scan a 30-minute video's highlights in about two minutes instead of rewatching the whole thing.

 Repurposing video content into text posts requires transcribing and rewriting from scratch

 Paste the YouTube link to your published video, or import the raw file from your camera roll or editing software before it goes live.
-VidNotes handles both seamlessly and supports imports from iCloud, Google Drive, and Dropbox for files stored in the cloud.
+VidNotes handles both and supports imports from iCloud, Google Drive, and Dropbox for files in the cloud.

 No account required.
 Paste a video link and see it in action.